Measurements of hadron production in 90 GeV/c proton-carbon interactions: Charged Hadron Analysis

 The feed-down correction factor in Equation \ref{eq:chargedMonteCarloCorrections} for charged hadrons resulting from the decays of neutral hadrons is estimated using Monte Carlo models.
 As these models often do not accurately predict weakly decaying neutral-hadron multiplicities, the feed-down corrections can be constrained with the results of the neutral-hadron analysis, described in Section \ref{sec:neutralAnalysis}; the neutral-hadron analysis measured the multiplicity of $K^0_S$, $\Lambda$, and $\bar{\Lambda}$.
 Each kinematic bin $i$ gets a re-weighting factor, given by

 where ${m^\textrm{Data}_i}$ is the measured multiplicity of a particular neutral hadron, and ${m^\textrm{MC}_i}$ is the Monte Carlo multiplicity.
-This re-weighting is applied to pions and protons originating from the decay of $K^0_S$, $\Lambda$, or $\bar{\Lambda}$; regions not covered by the neutral-hadron analysis are not re-weighted.
+This re-weighting is applied to pions and protons originating from the decay of $K^0_S$, $\Lambda$, or $\bar{\Lambda}$; regions not covered by the neutral-hadron analysis are not re-weighted.The values are typically a few percent for pions and less than 10\% for protons.

 Re-weighting the feed-down corrections can significantly constrain the uncertainty resulting from the application of the Monte Carlo feed-down corrections, as shown in the previous analysis of the 2016 and 2017 $p$ + C 120 GeV$/c$ data \cite{adhikary2023measurementscharged}.